Saint-Eustache, Paris: Paintings

 The best-known painting in St. Eustache is "The Disciples of Emmaus" by Rubens.
 The chapel of St. Madeleine holds "Ecstasy of the Madeleine" by Manetti.

 The painting of "Saint John the Baptist" by Francois Lemoyne, painted in 1726, depicts the Saint in relaxed, almost sensual pose, with a lamb in a garden, a predecessor of the Rococo works of Charles-Joseph Natoire and François Boucher later in the mid-18th century.

 The painting Tobias and the Angel (1575) by the Florentine artist Santi di Tito displays the characterics of late Mannerism or Proto-Baroque school, particularly the elongated figures, the light colors of the palette, and the precocious attitudes of the figures.

 Decorative Art

 Much of the art and decoration is closely into the architure, such as the bas-relief medallions with carvings of the martyrdom of Saint Cecelia decorating the nave.
 Some is more contemporary.
 The L'écoute sculpture by Henri de Miller appears outside the church, to the south.
-A colourful sculpture in the nave depicts the delivery of produce to market of Les Halles in the 19th century, with the church in the background.
+A colourful sculpture in the nave depicts market workers, with their produce, leaving Les Halles on 28 February 1969, when the market closed and moved to Rungis to the south of the city.
+The church can be seen in the background.